devkilyungi/minigrep/README.md

 **Error: Is a directory**

 - If you get this error, you're trying to search a directory without the `--recursive` flag
-- Solution: Add `--recursive` or `--r` flag when searching directories
+- Solution: Add `--recursive` or `-r` flag when searching directories

 **No matches found**